Arc-Cloud/Team04-RISCV-Proj/README.md

 ### Control Unit

+The [Control](rtl/control.sv) module, as its name implies, serves to control the flow of data between each module in the processor; this is done by controlling the select signal of multiplexers that are found in between the dfferent modules.
+In addition, it also sends control signals to the different modules to instruct them which operation does each one of them should perform and which operand should participate in the operation to perform the correct instruction as described by the machine code.

+The control unit receives the instruction  from the instruction memory in the form of a 32-bit machine code which it uses to decide which control signal to send to the different modules or multiplexers to ensure the correct operation is being performed by the processor.

+These distinct instructions can be uniquely identified by the `opcode`, `funct3` and `funct7` of the machine code from which the control unit based its decision from.

+To implement the control unit, I used the `case` functionality to differentiate the `opcode`, `funct3`, `funct7` and in each instances send different control signals to the rest of the processsor.

 ### Memory

 The single cycle CPU uses data memory, instruction memory, and registers.
 The [register file](rtl/reg_file.sv) implements 32 32-bit registers, that have synchronous write enable, and asynchronous read.